 FOUR DIMENSIONS

-The Center engages in four interrelated streams of research that represent various dimensions and scales of the sustainable built environment:
+The Center engages in four interrelated areas of research that represent various dimensions and scales of the sustainable built environment.
+Our faculty research also falls into each of these dimensions.

 EFFICIENT MODELING